RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

 ## Start the application and dependencies

-Because my E2E test were done with Selenium it was a .net project, so I was able to launch RavenEB.Embedded.
-Cypress running on the browser runtime, I will get rid of this project, so I decided to use docker-compose.
+Because my previous E2E test used Selenium it was a .NET Core project.
+This was usefull for launching  RavenEB.Embedded.
+Cypress running on the browser runtime, I won't have this project anymore.
+I needed an other way for starting my ravendb server : so I picked docker-compose, which I could use for starting my whole system : my app and the dependencies.
 I really like docker and using docker-compose for running E2E tests seems like a good idea.
-For running my app in a docker compose I need to build a docker image for it, here it is :
+For running my app in a docker-compose I need to build a docker image for it, here it is :

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/core/runtime:2.2.7-alpine as runtime227